getodk/xforms-spec/_sections/120-entities.md

 ### Versioning

-Implementers of the ODK XForms specification may choose to opt into this entities specification or ignore it entirely.
+Consumers of the ODK XForms specification may opt into this entities specification but don't have to.
 For this reason, the entities layer is versioned separately from ODK XForms using the `entities-version` attribute in the `http://www.opendatakit.org/xforms/entities` namespace.

-The specifications is versioned using a `YYYY.NN.MM` scheme:
+The specification is versioned using a `YYYY.NN.MM` scheme:
 * YYYY: the year of the release
 * NN: the count of the release within the year.
 * MM: the patch version.
 This is incremented when changes that don’t impact compatibility are made to the specification document.

-The `YYYY.MM` components of the version are only changed when a consumer built for an earlier version can no longer correctly use a form definition.
+The `YYYY.NN` components of the version are only changed when a consumer built for an earlier version can no longer correctly use a form definition.
 For example, a version update will likely be made when multiple entities per form are supported.

-Consumers MUST reject forms that specify a version code that is newer than what they can effectively process.
+Consumers MUST reject forms with a version code that is newer than what they can process.

 ### Declaring that a form creates entities

 Entities are declared in an `entity` element in the [`meta` block](./#metadata) of the form definition.
 The `entity` element:

 - MUST be a direct child of `meta` in the primary instance.
-- MUST have attribute `id` populated by a [RFC 4122 version 4 uuid](https://www.rfc-editor.org/rfc/rfc4122)
+- MUST have attribute `id` populated by a [RFC 4122 version 4 UUID](https://www.rfc-editor.org/rfc/rfc4122)
   - Consumers of submissions that create entities MUST fail to create entities that don't have a UUID `id`
 - MUST have attribute `dataset` representing the target Dataset for entities created from submissions of this form
+  - Dataset names follow the same rules as form field names (valid XML identifiers) and additionally MUST NOT include `.` or start with `__`
 - MUST have a `create` attribute populated with a "1" or "true" if the entity should be created
   - Consumers of submissions that create entities MUST interpret "1" or "true" as indications to create an entity and any other value as indication not to create an entity
 - MUST have a direct child `label` representing a human-readable label

 ### Identifying entity properties

-The `entities:saveto` [`bind` attribute](./#bind-attributes) is used to declare that the form field specified by the `nodeset` attribute on the bind should be saved as an Entity Property.
+The `entities:saveto` [`bind` attribute](./#bind-attributes) declares that the form field specified by the `nodeset` attribute on the bind should be saved as an Entity Property.
 The attribute's value is the Entity Property's name and and has the following restrictions:
 - `name` and `label` are reserved property names (for use when datasets are represented as itemset CSVs)
 - Property names with `__` prefixes are reserved
 - Property names follow the same rules as form field names (valid XML identifiers)